25 Jun Turkish Van Cat Breed Profile

 Personality Snapshot: Active and very smart, inquisitive and playful, loves the water and an excellent swimmer, very affectionate, but not a lap cat.

-The very first thing you’ll notice about me are the unique splashes of color on my body, particularly on my head and tail.
+The very first thing you’ll notice about me and pretty much all Turkish Van cats are the unique splashes of color on my body, particularly on my head and tail.
 While most of me is pure white, my coat boasts smatterings of lilac, caramel, blue, black, silver and red.

 These distinct splashes of color on my body are also my namesake – while ‘Van’ may sound vehicular, it’s actually the term used to describe the characteristic colorations on top of my head as well as along my tail.

 Some of my relatives also flaunt these highlights in the middle of their shoulder blades.

 This particularly unique marking is called the ‘Mark of Allah’ in the Moslem countries and such as the ‘M’ on the tabby’s forehead is considered a gift from the Virgin Mary, the ‘Mark of Allah’ is regarded as good luck by Muslims.

 Interestingly, the length of my coat changes depending on the season, much like the coats humans wear.
 I sport a light, short coat during summertime, while it becomes long and a bit thick in the winter.
 Both my summer and winter coats coat types are rather dense and can easily repel water, too.